daniel-goldacker/enigma-machine/README.md

 Here is a basic example of a program that encrypts and decrypts a message using a set of user-defined keys.

-In this example, the program asks the user to enter a message and an encryption key.
-The message is then encrypted by applying the key to each character in the message.
-The key is repeated until it is the same length as the message.
-The end result is the encrypted message.
-The program also asks the user to enter the encrypted message they want to decrypt, along with the encryption key.
-The key is applied to each character of the encrypted message, similarly to the encryption process, but this time subtracting the key instead of adding it.
-The end result is the decrypted message.

-This is just a basic example and lacks the sophistication of the real Enigma machine, but it can serve as a starting point for working with encryption algorithms.

 **Obs:** This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Project premise